-Another method is to coat your oven racks with a cleaner.
+Another method is to coat your oven racks with an oven cleaner.
 Many oven cleaning products found in stores use harsh chemicals that leave a strong, unpleasant smell.
 Not only do these products smell bad, but they can be harmful to your health.
 When you’re cleaning a space that cooks food, such as the inside of your oven, you don’t want a strong smell left lingering.
-We’ve found that DIY cleaners for oven racks work just as well, if not better than store bought cleaners.

 However, there are definitely some good, natural oven cleaners, such as Method’s Heavy Duty Degreaser, that can clean not only your oven racks, but the inside of your oven and stove top, too.

 Another effective fume free cleaner is the Easy Off Fume Free cleaner, which is also very effective and cleans without any harsh fumes.